ssmirr/appdev-chapters/checkin-alert-1.md

     That's it!
 Heroku will take care of the rest.

 Our first task will be to build a CRUD app to collect the information we need to run this program every 10 minutes.
-Take a few minutes and see if you can come up with a design and a domain model for a solution to this problem.
-Draw out an ERD at [ideas.firstdraft.com](https://ideas.firstdraft.com/).
+Take a few minutes and see if you can sketch out a quick design for a solution to this problem.

+Then, try to domain model it and draw out an ERD at [ideas.firstdraft.com](https://ideas.firstdraft.com/).